Truck FastGet FREE EXPRESS SHIPPING for orders over $199.50

 No matter how you brew kava, the results are going to be similar, you’ll still have the same effect and taste.
 So, what is the difference?
 The main difference is the time it takes to prepare the brew, the batch size, and the level of convenience when mixing your kava.
 Therefore, it really boils down to your own personal preference, so we highly recommend trying a few different preparation methods before selecting the brewing method that is right for you

 Some people really enjoy the traditional, ritual preparation method, while others would rather use shaker bottles or blenders for speed and convenience.
-In this guide, we’ll cover the three most popular methods, the traditional method, the shaker bottle method, and the blender method.
+In this guide, we’ll cover the three most popular methods on how to make kava, the traditional method, the shaker bottle method, and the blender method.
 We’ll explain what equipment you’ll need and give you some great hints and tricks.
 These include, how much powder and water to use plus step-by-step instructions for preparing your kava drink effectively.

 how to make kava